 - Cover your cake with tented aluminum foil during the last 15 minutes of baking time.
 This will prevent overbaked edges.

-- Ensure you use a cooking spray with flour to coat your pan before baking.
+- Ensure you use a cooking spray with flour to coat your snowflake cake pan before baking.
 Liberally spray the pan and make sure you get in all the nooks and crannies.
 I like to use Baker's Joy spray.

 - After you allow your cake to cool and invert for removal—use a wooden spoon to tap several times on the bottom.
 This is a good trick for getting stuck spots to release for a perfect cake!

-Try these other cake recipes
+Try these other holiday cakes

 Did you make this recipe?
 First, let me say THANK YOU for giving it a try!
 Please leave us a rating above and leave any feedback in the comments section at the bottom of this post.
 I always love to hear your thoughts and ideas on what went well — and what didn’t — with a recipe!
 Be sure to check out some of our other recipes linked below!